Nike-X: Problems and decision not to deploy

 This led to further studies of the system to try to determine whether an ABM would be the proper way to save lives, or if there was some other plan that would do the same for less money.
 In the case of Zeus, for instance, it was clear that building more fallout shelters would be less expensive and save more lives.
 A major report on the topic by PSAC in October 1961 made this point, suggesting that Zeus without shelters was useless, and that having Zeus might lead the US to "introduce dangerously misleading assumptions concerning the ability of the US to protect its cities".

 This led to a series of increasingly sophisticated models to better predict the effectiveness of an ABM system and what the opposition would do to improve their performance against it.
 A key development was the Prim-Read theory, which provided an entirely mathematical solution to generating the ideal defensive layout.
 Using a Prim-Read layout for Nike-X, Air Force Brigadier General Glenn Kent began considering Soviet responses.
 His 1964 report produced a cost-exchange ratio that required $2 of defense for every $1 of offense if one wanted to limit US casualties to 30 percent of the population.
 The cost increased to 6-to-1 if the US wished to limit casualties to 10 percent.
 ABMs would only be cheaper than ICBMs if the US was willing to allow over half its population to die in the exchange.
 When he realized he was using outdated exchange rates for the Soviet rouble, the exchange ratio for the 30 percent casualty rate jumped to 20-to-1.

 As the cost of defeating Nike-X by building more ICBMs was less than the cost of building Nike-X to counter them, reviewers concluded that the construction of an ABM system would simply prompt the Soviets to build more ICBMs.
 This led to serious concerns about a new arms race, which it was believed would increase the chance of an accidental war.
 When the numbers were presented to McNamara, according to Kent:

-In spite of its technical capabilities, Nike-X still shared one seemingly intractable problem that had first been noticed with Zeus.
+Despite its technical capabilities, Nike-X still shared one seemingly intractable problem that had first been noticed with Zeus.
 Facing an ABM system, the Soviets would change their targeting priorities to maximize damage, by attacking smaller, undefended cities for instance.
+As one DoD official put it at the time:

-Another solution was to drop their warheads just outside the range of the defensive missiles, upwind of the target.
+Another solution for the Soviets was to drop their warheads just outside the range of the defensive missiles, upwind of the target.
 Ground bursts would throw enormous amounts of radioactive dust into the air, causing fallout that would be almost as deadly as a direct attack.
 This would make the ABM system essentially useless unless the cities were also extensively protected from fallout.
 Those same fallout shelters would save many lives on their own, to the point that the ABM seemed almost superfluous.
 While reporting to Congress on the issue in the spring of 1964, McNamara noted: